Sustainability in travel

 • Choosing sustainable transport: We opt for rental cars instead of campervans, as they are more fuel-efficient and have lower emissions, making them a more eco-friendly choice for our clients.

 • Tree planting: Many of our customers have already contributed to planting trees in the Urewera Rainforest in New Zealand.
-We are also developing a new initiative to support reforestation projects in the USA and Canada, helping restore local ecosystems.
+We're also developing a new initiative to support reforestation projects in the USA and Canada, helping restore local ecosystems.

 • Supporting education initiatives: We collaborate with local and regional tourism boards to provide training and support for suppliers, helping them adopt sustainable practices.